Skip to content

 Family Reunion Visa: bringing your spouse and children to Germany

 How Indians bring family to Germany on Blue Card, Skilled Worker, and student permits.
-Language rules, income thresholds, timelines.
+Language rules, income thresholds, timelines, documents checklist, and what to do after arrival.

 Key takeaway